 Recently I have found books on our shelves that either I haven’t had a chance to read, or I haven’t read in a while.
 What a treasure trove of goodness!
 I’m in the middle of Lord of the Rings – Fellowship of the Ring right now.
 Also, don’t forget that no matter the age of your kids everyone loves to be read to.
 There couldn’t be a better time to have an evening read aloud.

 If you have always wanted to learn to play the guitar, now might be just the right time for you!
 David Harsh, a friend of our team (and husband to Whitney) has an online guitar membership designed to help people take their guitar playing to the next level–right from the comfort of their own home!
-He’s currently offering 1 month for $1 (regularly $44/month) when you sign up to join the community.
-Learn more at GuitarSuccess4U.com and use the code VANDERBEKEN when you sign up.
+Learn more at GuitarSuccess4U.com.

 Anxious and motivated to cleanse your home of germs?
 March is the time to get busy with Spring-Cleaning and nobody knows it better than Martha Stewart.
 Check out – Your Ultimate Spring-Cleaning Checklist.